naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/03_building_the_dockerfile.md

 If you run `reproduce.sh`, you should see the final line of stdout should be:
 ```
-# If you run on a CPU
+# If you run on a CPU, you should get the following output:
-{"rouge1": "40.19", "rouge2": "16.41"}
+# {"rouge1": "40.19", "rouge2": "16.41"}
+docker run -it tutorial

-# If you run on a GPU ("--runtime nvidia")
+# If you run on a GPU, you should get the following output:
-{"rouge1": "41.65", "rouge2": "18.33"}
+# {"rouge1": "40.95", "rouge2": "18.56"}
+docker run --gpus 0 -it tutorial
 ```

-The automatic verification tool will run your image without specifying the command, so you should include a specific `CMD` to run.
+The automatic verification tool will run your image without specifying the command by default, so you should include a specific `CMD` to run.

 Once the default command outputs the result you intend to verify as reproducible, you are ready to submit the Docker image to the automatic verifier.